freedomofpress/securedrop-docs/docs/admin/installation/test_the_installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All access to the SecureDrop servers should be performed over SSH from the
-Primacy SecureDrop Workstation.
+Primary SecureDrop Workstation.
 To aid in troubleshooting, login via a physical keyboard
 attached to the server is also supported.

 Sanity-Check the Installation